Everything you need to know about ISO 27005: summary, requirements, pros and cons

 This international standard includes more than 20 pages of information security risk management approaches.
 Broadly speaking, though, the document supports the general concepts of the methodology through four main steps:

-1 / Contextualisation of risk management
+1 / Contextualization of risk management

 • assessment criteria help you identify the assets threatened by cyber risks and the thresholds above which risks must be dealt with;